hmisty/image-slideshow/README.md

-# py-slideshow - image slideshow
+# image-slideshow - image slideshow

 Image slideshow in Python with OpenGL, controlled by arrow keys.